arash380/arash-react-components/.github/README.md

 ### `npm publish`

 Publishes the project to npm.
 You may need to login with npm first (npm login).
+You'll need permission to be able to publish any changes.
 Note: You'll need to increment the project version inside of the package.json file everytime you publish.

 # `Component List`